Huayna Picchu: How Fit Must You Be To Climb?

-So you’ve made it up to Machu Picchu.
-After months of planning, a flight to another continent, a few busses and a train or perhaps a 4-day trek… you’re here.
+So you've made it up to Machu Picchu.
+After months of planning, a flight to another continent, a few buses and a train or perhaps a 4-day trek... you're here.
 The end of the line.
-Or wait – is it?
-Looking down over the ruins of Machu Picchu, taking in the vista’s otherworldly beauty, you see a mountain’s peak just off in the distance.
-“What is that?” you ask yourself.
-Well, my friend, that’s Huayna Picchu.
-And yes, if you want to, you can climb it.
+Or wait - is it?
+Looking down over the ruins of Machu Picchu, taking in the vista's otherworldly beauty, you see a mountain's peak just off in the distance.
+"What is that?" you ask yourself.
+Well, my friend, that's Huayna Picchu.
+And yes, folks do climb it from time to time!

 Huayna Picchu Fitness